AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-08.md

 - API responses

-By serving these as resources, MCP gives agents the data they need—on demand, with full user control, and without bloating prompt templates.
+By serving these as resources, MCP gives agents the data they need - on demand, with full user control, and without bloating prompt templates.

 ### Recap: Resources at a Glance